gradha/gradha.github.io/src/articles/11-sweet-python-trap.rst

 At that point I really felt back stabbed.
 I really liked the language: it was easy to write, fast to develop, source code looked very good.
 But it failed to deliver.
-With time, maintaining larger Python source code bases I realised dynamic languages have other traps, like refactoring time and necessary unit testing afterwards or higher quality requirements for documentation because the programming interface tells you nothing (oh, give me an integer, or a string, or whatever you want, I'll just crash and burn later!).
+Once I started maintaining large Python source code bases I realised dynamic languages have other traps, like refactoring time and necessary unit testing afterwards, or higher quality requirements for documentation because the programming interface tells you nothing (oh, give me an integer, or a string, or whatever you want, I'll just crash and burn later!).

 Performance gains are clear for entities of Facebook scale, but most small or middle size shops may have other pressing issues like time to market, so they